reesvarney/OpenChat/README.md

 ## Install/ Usage
 Support for deployment methods such as heroku will be added in the future, however the current method of storing the config in a .json file won't work in a non-persistant environment.

+### Get public key

 ### Local
 1. Install the latest version of Node/ NPM and openssl (if you don't already have SSL keys) [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
 2. Download and unzip the latest release from [https://github.com/reesvarney/OpenChat/releases](https://github.com/reesvarney/OpenChat/releases)
-3. In the unzipped folder, run the setup script, which will install prequisite packages, create self-signed SSH keys, add an admin user and configure the server's secret.
+3. In the unzipped folder, run the setup script, which will install prequisite packages, add an admin user and configure the server's secret.
 ```sh
 npm run setup
 ```